 French animation studio Mikros Image is busier than ever.
 Not only will they release Mark Osborne’s Le Petit Prince next year, they’ve also just wrapped a second feature Mune, Guardian of the Moon.
 The film’s Italian trailer (above) was released yesterday.
 [UPDATE: Yahoo!, which had the trailer exclusively, has removed it from their site.
-We’ll post another link when available.]
+See below for a newly released trailer.]

 The fantasy film about a universe in which the sun and moon are protected by guardians is based on an original story idea by Benoit Philippon (director/screenwriter of the live-action feature Lullaby of Pi), who co-directed with Gobelins grad Alexandre Heboyan, a former DreamWorks animator on Kung Fu Panda and Monsters vs. Aliens.